mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 ## Step 1: Check existing Issues and Pull Requests

-Before working on a change, check to see if someone else also raised the topic or maybe even started working on a PR by [searching on GitHub](https://github.com/mautic/mautic/issues?q=is%3Aopen+).
+Before working on a change, check to see if someone else also raised the topic or maybe even started working on a PR by [searching on GitHub][open-issues-github].

 ## Step 2: Feature?
 Check the roadmap & Feature Requests